ChadCYB/chadcyb.github.io/docs/Tech/2021/1/Black magic of SSH.md

     content: https://i.imgur.com/22a1mVc.jpg
 ---

-We often encounter all kinds of network architectures, Some are simply connected directly, some are behind other machines, and some are blocked by firewall that can't easily access it.
+We often encounter all kinds of network architectures, some are simply connected directly, some are behind other machines, and some are blocked by firewall that can't easily access it.
 This article show how to use ssh to connect in various situations.

 ## Local Port Forwarding